KlayaR/The-Lumerian/Characters/Main Characters/Viktor Kazansky.md

 ---

+## 🎭 **Character Overview**
+Viktor is a deadly contradiction: a masterful predator haunted by suppressed conscience.
+For twenty-five years, he has served as Silent Veil's most effective operative, convincing himself that eliminating Lumerian exposure threats protects both species from catastrophic war.
+His tactical brilliance and enhanced abilities make him nearly unstoppable, but the memory of orphaning three-year-old Marcus Reeves has created a psychological fracture in his carefully constructed rationalization.
+Cold, methodical, and utterly focused on his missions, Viktor represents what happens when someone transforms guilt into purpose—and what occurs when that purpose is finally questioned.

+---

 ## 👤 **Physical Appearance**
 - **Height:** 6'1" (185 cm)
 - **Build:** Lean but powerfully built, predatory grace from combat training